ZiyanHuang11/MetaLA/README.md

 ## Available Models

 We released MetaLA checkpoints ranging in size from 380M to 3B, all trained with 300B tokens.
-Dowload from [here](https://github.com/BICLab/MetaLA).
+Dowload from [here 🤗](https://huggingface.co/Pantch/MetaLA).

 Some results on the CommonSense Reasoning benchmark are  as follows: